 - A one-paragraph statement of expected benefits (e.g., what will you contribute as well as gain).

 - Estimated travel budget and justification.
 If you wish to apply for the limited travel funding available, please:

 - Include an estimate of your expenses.
-Include details of transportation (e.g., flights, ground transport), accommodation, and per diem expenses.
-Only include the conference registration fee ($250) if you will not be available to assist with the registration and day to day co-ordination of the main conference.
+Include details of conference registration ($250), transportation (e.g., flights, ground transport), accommodation, and per diem expenses.

 - Justify your request for funding.
 There is limited funding available; we want to ensure that students with a real need for external funding are given priority.